giovanni-shibaki/SMA0300_Conicas/README.md

 <img src="images/details.PNG">

 ### Function Graphing
-By using the collection of functions implemented by [http://csharphelper.com/blog/author/rod-stephens/](http://csharphelper.com/blog/author/rod-stephens/), this interface displays the conic section given the coeficients of its general equation
+By using the collection of functions implemented by [Rod Stephens](http://csharphelper.com/blog/author/rod-stephens/) , this interface displays the conic section given the coeficients of its general equation

 <img src="images/graph.PNG">